Lord Advocate’s guidelines: Liberation by the police

 Introduction

-These guidelines are intended to provide assistance to police officers regarding the approach to be taken in connection with the liberation of offenders by Police Scotland.
+These guidelines provide assistance to police officers regarding the approach to be taken in connection with the liberation of offenders by Police Scotland.

 They provide a framework within which police officers may exercise a degree of discretion as to the appropriate course of action in each case.